Architectural Engineering MEng

 The module describes the technology and environment of medium-scale buildings.
 It consists of the following lecture courses: Acoustics, Lighting, Environment and sustainability, and Management, practice, law.10 credits

 The module is designed to introduce engineering students to some of the key financial and legal issues that engineers are likely to encounter in their working environment.
 The module will draw directly on practical issues of budgeting, raising finance, assessing financial risks and making financial decisions in the context of engineering projects and/or product development.
 At the same time the module will develop students¿ understanding of the legal aspects of entering into contracts for the development and delivery of engineering projects and products and an awareness of environmental regulation, data protection and intellectual property rights.
 Through a series of parallel running lectures in the two disciplines, the module will provide a working knowledge of the two areas and how they impinge on engineering practice.
 There will be a heavy emphasis on group working, report writing and presentation as part of the assessment supplemented by online exercises and an individual portfolio.10 credits

-- Integrated Design Project III
+- Integrated Design Project - International Report and Individual Portfolio

 - Individual Research Project for Architectural Engineering

 The MEng individual final year project is a major piece of investigative research in a subject that is not of a routine nature that will enable students to gain expertise in investigative techniques and understanding research methods.
 It is intended to be intellectually challenging.
 It is expected that during their research, students will develop and exhibit competence in the following: defining a problem, researching and critically analysing information and data, problem solving, writing a report, and discussing and defending their findings.
 Students are also expected to take initiative, to plan / organise their own programme of research, to work independently and to display originality and creativity.30 credits